 Donating to the Forum for Provocative Issues will help enable community discussion about important topics.

 Started in January 2012, the Red Lodge Forum for Provocative Issues discusses subjects of current and long-standing importance.
 It meets September through May usually on the first Tuesday of the month.
-Social hour starts at four thirty, dinner at five thirty, and the program shortly after six.
+Social hour starts at 4:30, dinner at 5:30, and the program shortly after 6:00.
 All are invited.
 The only requirements for attending are curiosity and civility.
 To receive notices of future forums, email rlmtforum@gmail.com.

 Those looking for unique winter activities don’t have to go far thanks to the folks working with the Friends of the West Fork Recreation.
 A group of dedicated volunteers helps keep a couple of miles of road cleared and groomed for access to snowshoeing, cross-country skiing, and winter dog walking.